18F/cv_faq/_content/community-events/steps-to-take-if-attendee-or-event-staff-develops-COVID-19.md

 ---
-title: What steps should I take if an attendee or event staff person develops symptoms of COVID-19 while at my event?
+title: What steps should I take if an attendee or staff person develops symptoms of COVID-19 while at my event?
 category: community-events
 layout: post
 date: March 18, 2020